slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

 print('Vocab size = %s unique words' % vocab_size)

 ```
-Vocab_size = 1842 unique words
+vocab_size = 1842 unique words

 The size of the vocabulary will be important as an input for the embedding layer.

 ## Pad the documents

 The next thing that Keras requires is that all documents must be of the same length.
-Naturally, some documents have more words than others.
+As some of documents have more words than others, padding will be used to add zeroes .
 We

 ## Create an embedding